How to Manage a Grant

 Identify Needs and Organizational Roles

 Determine what the grant will help you achieve and how your team will handle each aspect of the grant process.
 Will you need new tools for tracking expenses and managing your new program?
 Does your grant management team include members from every department across your agency?
-The more everyone understands their responsibilities, the easier the process will be.
+The more everyone understands their responsibilities, the easier the process of managing grants will be.

 Regularly Review Your Grant Requirements